spryker/spryker-docs/_includes/pbc/all/install-features/202403.0/install-the-data-exchange-api-category-management-feature.md

 {% info_block warningBox "Verification" %}

-Ensure that the following module has been installed:
+Make sure the following module has been installed:

 | MODULE                         | EXPECTED DIRECTORY                        |
 |--------------------------------|-------------------------------------------|